Are Havanese Good Apartment Dogs

 The size of a breed of dog is important for a couple of reasons.
 Many apartment complexes have size restrictions for pets, and as a general rule, larger breeds do not do well in smaller spaces, simply because they take up and require more space!

-Havanese are a toy breed, so they do not take up much space and should be within the size or weight constraints of your apartment complex.
+Havanese are a small breed, so they do not take up much space and should be within the size or weight constraints of your apartment complex.
 An apartment should be plenty of space for a Havanese to roam, play, and explore.

 Noise